 My husband has a similar attitude about religion, so it’s never been a big point of discussion in our relationship.
 After we got engaged, we attended services at a few different churches, and it didn’t spur any new sense of faith in either of us.
 After a fair amount of thought, it turns out that for a variety of reasons a deep sense of religion isn’t something I personally connect with but am in no way against.

-What made me take a second look at our feelings on religion was having a child–including the fact that we celebrate meaningful Christian holidays without practicing the belief.
+What made me take a second look at our feelings on religion was having a child—including the fact that we celebrate meaningful Christian holidays without practicing the belief.
 Though my husband and I aren’t religious, we both have over-the-top Christmas spirit and love everything from Christmas movie marathons to obnoxiously decorated trees to cookie exchanges.
-But having our daughter made us take a second look at our celebrating.
+But having our daughter made us take a second look at how we celebrate.
 Is this what we want Christmas to mean in our family?

 We will take time away from the hustle and bustle of daily obligations so we can spend time as a family

 During the holiday season, we’ll try to limit our to-do lists, tasks, and appointments as much as possible so that we can free up time to spend together.
-Even when it’s hard, we’ll carve out time to do something festive – like take an afternoon off work and daycare for holiday baking.
+Even when it’s hard, we’ll carve out time to do something festive—like take an afternoon off for holiday baking.
 We can save the annual eye exam, home maintenance project, or oil change for after the New Year.

 We will take time to give back to others

 I want our family to embrace our incredibly good fortune and focus on spreading joy and cheer to those in need.
 Personally, one of my favorite Christmas mornings was spent serving a holiday meal at a community center.
 This year, I’ll plan to safely take my daughter shopping for Toys for Tots donations and we’ll send cards to the children’s hospital, overseas troops, or a nursing home.
 Hopefully, we’ll find a volunteer activity she really connects with that we can continue after the holidays end.